 Names are case-sensitive and need to be specified including spaces, for instance:

-$ ionic package build ios development --signing-certificate="iOS Dev"
+$ ionic package build ios development --signing-cert="iOS Dev"

 Apart from the